ga-wdi-boston/js-basics-1-assessment/README.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+7 is the value of c after the code executes.  "=" sets c equal to (c + d), and "+" adds c and d together, since they are numbers (would concatenate if string).

 ## Question 3